Best Cordless Wet Dry Vacuum of 2020

 These metrics are weighted proportionally to their impact on the overall performance of the tool.
 The final score for each product is 1-100 points.
 The metrics and their contribution to the overall score are as follows: dry work (40%), wet work (30%), battery life (20%), and convenience (10%).

 If a model costs the same amount as other products in the class but performs better, it is considered to be a value product.
-Also, if one product performs at the same level as other machines but costs less, it is also considered to have value.
+Also, if a less expensive product performs at the same level as more expensive machines, it is also considered to have value.

-Both the Ryobi and the Kobalt perform at the highest level in wet and dry work, yet they both ring-up for significantly less than the average price in the class.
+The Kobalt and Ryobi models perform at the highest level in both wet and dry work, yet they ring up for significantly less than the average price in the class.

-Both the Ryobi and Kobalt thrived in the heavy debris assessments.
+Both the Kobalt and Ryobi thrived in the heavy debris assessments.
 The combination of their narrow hoses diameters, high airflow, and decent suction proved highly effective.
-In the timed sawdust pickup the Ridgid inhaled the sawdust pile in only eight seconds.
+In the timed sawdust pickup, the Ridgid inhaled the sawdust pile in only eight seconds.
 The Kobalt and the Milwaukee M18 were right on its heels at 13 seconds.
-As was confirmed in the wet sawdust tests (discussed below), the Rigid's wide diameter hose combined with the lack of an elbow at the connection point with the canister enabled this machine's success
+As was confirmed in the wet sawdust tests (discussed below), the Rigid's wide diameter hose (combined with the lack of an elbow at the connection point with the canister) enabled this machine's success.

 The crevice test is an assessment of both the crevice tool itself, but also the reach of the suction produced by the vacuum motor.
 Here too, the Milwaukee, Ryobi, and Kobalt proved themselves to be top-notch.
 Their attachments all penetrated 8 or more inches, and at least another half-inch of suction reach.
-Overall, the Milwaukee and Kobalt lead the class in dry work.
+Overall, the Kobalt and Milwaukee lead the class in dry work.

-We began with a water drawing test where the filter was removed, and two gallons of water was sucked up 14 ½ inches — the height of a five-gallon bucket.
+We began with a water drawing test, removing the filter and sucking two gallons of water from a height of 14 ½ inches — the height of a five-gallon bucket.
 Having replaced the filter, we then ran a wet sawdust pickup evaluation that is identical to the dry sawdust test with the addition of six cups of water mixed in.
-Next was the hard surface puddle test where we employed the floor attachment to slurp up three cups of water off a linoleum floor.
+Next was the hard surface puddle test, where we employed the floor attachment to slurp up three cups of water off a linoleum floor.
 Of course, no wet work assessment would be complete without sucking water out of a carpet.
 We poured two cups of water onto a floorboard mat, allowed it to soak in, and measure how much we could pull back out.
 Finally, we measured each unit's suction with a water lift gauge.

 We were surprised at the degree of variability in these machines' performances across the tests.
-The Craftsman, Ryobi and Ridgid were the best with 7/10 possible points.
+With 7 out of 10 points, the Craftsman, Ryobi, and Ridgid were the best.
 However, none of these machines excelled in every category.
-In the water drawing evaluation the Craftsman and Ryobi came out on top by moving two gallons of water in just 9 seconds.
-As for the wet sawdust assessment, the Ridgid lead the class at 15 seconds with the Bosch a distant second at 31 seconds.
+In the water drawing evaluation, the Craftsman and Ryobi came out on top by moving two gallons of water in just 9 seconds.
+As for the wet sawdust assessment, the Ridgid lead the class at 15 seconds, and the Bosch a distant second at 31 seconds.

 The puddle tests proved to be a measure of the floor attachment design.
-Attachments with channels through the contact surface did best because they allow air to flow continuously.
+Because they allow air to flow continuously, attachments with channels through the contact surface did best.
 The Ryobi and Craftsman came in at 25 and 27 seconds, respectively.
-In the wet carpet test, the Makita finally got into the fray as did the PORTER-CABLE, Ryobi, and Craftsman with all four of these models basically sucking the carpet dry.
-Lastly, the water lift/ suction test registered the Ridgid at 29 inches of lift, Bosch at 28, and Milwaukee at 25.
+In the wet carpet test, the Makita finally got into the fray, as did the PORTER-CABLE, Ryobi, and Craftsman, with all four of these models basically sucking the carpet dry.
+Lastly, the water lift/suction test registered the Ridgid at 29 inches of lift, Bosch at 28, and Milwaukee at 25.

 We measure the outer dimensions of the machine, the hose length (both retracted and at its maximum stretch), the weight, and the noise level at 3 ½ feet.
 Finally, we look at the filters.

 The Makita makes a solid effort to check all the boxes.
 This model's toolbox design offers compact storage and below-average weight (8 lbs 13 oz).
 It has a washable HEPA filter and a prefilter option available for purchase.
 Additionally, this model is relatively quiet, registering well below average at 74 dBa.
-The only knock against this machine is its hose length, which is slightly below average at 82 inches fully stretched.
-Other notable models are the Milwaukee, Ryobi, PORTER-CABLE, and the Bosch.
+The only knock against this machine is its below-average hose length (82 inches fully stretched).
+Other notable models are the PORTER-CABLE, Ryobi, Bosch, and the Milwaukee.

 The production of this review required weeks of research and testing.
 We ran these machines through every conceivable test and measurement for cordless dry/wet vacuuming, battery life, and convenience.
-The result is that you can easily and confidently select the right machine to fit your needs.
+We're hoping that our research helps you to easily and confidently select the right machine for your needs.

 — Nick Miley and Austin Palmer